Food and agribusiness to Singapore

 Marketing your products and services

-Exporters may consider the following to have your product present in Singapore:
+Exporters may consider the following to before launching their product in

-- Set up your own representative office in the market, to build and strengthen customer networks.
+Set up your own representative office in the market, to build and

 Links and industry contacts